ory/kratos-client-php/docs/Api/IdentityApi.md

 );
 $id = 'id_example'; // string | ID is the identity's ID.
 $type = 'type_example'; // string | Type is the type of credentials to delete. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth passkey CredentialsTypePasskey profile CredentialsTypeProfile saml CredentialsTypeSAML link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
 It is not used within the credentials object itself. code_recovery CredentialsTypeRecoveryCode
-$identifier = 'identifier_example'; // string | Identifier is the identifier of the OIDC credential to delete.
-Find the identifier by calling the `GET /admin/identities/{id}?include_credential=oidc` endpoint.
+$identifier = 'identifier_example'; // string | Identifier is the identifier of the OIDC/SAML credential to delete.
+Find the identifier by calling the `GET /admin/identities/{id}?include_credential={oidc,saml}` endpoint.

 try {
     $apiInstance->deleteIdentityCredentials($id, $type, $identifier);